 Louise Arner Boyd’s Story

 Originally her desire to go to the Arctic was for adventure.
-Boyd was thrilled by the icy remoteness and killed many polar bears, which was highly respected at the time.
+Boyd was thrilled by the icy remoteness and killed many polar bears as part of a big game hunting expedition, which was highly respected at the time.
 But a dramatic event changed her perspective.
 In 1928, when about to embark on a second pleasure trip to the Arctic, her childhood hero, Amundsen, and his team disappeared at sea.
 Boyd participated in the 10-week rescue mission.
-Although Amundsen and his team were ever found, Boyd was awarded the Chevalier Cross of the Order of Saint Olav and the Chevalier of the French Legion of Honor for her efforts.
+Although Amundsen and his team were not found, Boyd was awarded the Chevalier Cross of the Order of Saint Olav and the Chevalier of the French Legion of Honor for her efforts.
 From then on, Boyd was committed not just to polar exploration but to polar science.

 In 1938, Boyd was awarded the Cullum Medal from the American Geographical Society, and became one of the first women to autograph their Fliers and Explorers Globe, signed by the major explorers and aviators of the 20th century.
 Boyd returned to the Arctic one last time in 1955, when she chartered an airplane and became the first woman to fly over the North Pole.
-Boyd died on September 14, 1972, two days before her 85th birthday, requesting that her ashes be scattered in the Arctic Ocean, where she felt most at home.
+Boyd died on September 14, 1972, two days before her 85th birthday, requesting that her ashes be scattered in the Arctic Ocean.

 Featured in the Film